CDL-Quantum/CohortProject_2021/Week4_NLP/Business_Application.md

 ![ibmq_kolkata](./kolkata.jpeg)

 Mapping an ideal quantum circuit to a device supporting nearest-neighbor interactions (known as transpiling) is required before running an algorithm on a real quantum computer.
+Transpiling a quantum circuit increases the depth (or number of timesteps) of the actual quantum circuit that is executed on the hardware.
+The following figure shows how a depth 6 circuit on 5 qubits expands under transpiling to a circuit running on IBM's "bogota" quantum computer:

 ![transpiling](./transpiling.png)

-greatly increases
-the depth of the quantum circuit that is executed on a particular quantum computer.
-Here we introduce WTF -- a method for predicting the cost of transpiling an ideal quantum circuit to a
+Here we introduce WTF -- a method for predicting the cost of transpiling an ideal quantum circuit to a quantum computer supporting nearest-neighbor interactions.

 A brief example for each question is included for the